Garricku/Garricku/README.md

 And lastly self love!
 I have always put others first in my younger years, and this time, I finally want to focus on fulfilling my dreams.
 And no matter how fast those shooting stars flash across the sky, I will catch each and every one of them!

+Don't forget to use the framework!

+    0. Read
+    1. Think
+    2. Think more + Whiteboard
+    3. Ask why?
+    4. Read the error messages
+    5. Google
+    6. Google again! + More context
+    7. Ask a peer, but be respectful and vice versa if you are asked for help
+    8. Ask more peer, for a different prespective
+    9. Ask ChatGPT, don't copy paste.
+Use it to gain understanding 10.Ask your Technical Mentor aka TM
+    11.Ask other TMs
+    12.Ask Staff/Alumni/Mentors

+Don't give up!

 Thank you for reading!

 Much love and big huggles!